 Credit: Zach Lovell

 This trade-off between breathability and weather protection is a fundamental challenge in outdoor apparel design.
 Manufacturers strive to balance these competing properties, but it's just as important for consumers to understand that no single garment can excel in all areas simultaneously.
-For this reason, I recommend taking the time to realistically evaluate your range of activities; the right softshell may mean something very different for different shoppers.
-Beyond this, before heading out for your next hike/climb/paddle day, asses your specific plans, try to anticipate effort levels, and check the weather.
+For this reason, we recommend taking the time to realistically evaluate your range of activities; the right softshell may mean something very different for different shoppers.
+Beyond this, before heading out for your next hike/climb/paddle day, assess your specific plans, try to anticipate effort levels, and check the weather.

 While it is unlikely to find a waterproof jacket that also boasts incredible breathability, many options find a happy medium between weather resistance and ventilation.